“All disease starts in the gut”…

 In other words, gut and brain health are intimately linked.

-And poor gut health tends to go along with anxiety and depression.
+Poor gut health tends to go hand in hand with anxiety and depression.

-Here are a few examples of this gut-brain connection:
+Here are just a few studies on this subject:

 - Research shows that anxiety and depression is more common in patients with irritable bowel syndrome (IBS) vs healthy people.